fgdcgov/sdi/docs/source/standards/FGDC-STD-006.rst

    :description: The Soil Geographic Data Standard standardizes names, definitions, ranges of values, and other characteristics of soil survey map attribute data.
    :keywords: NSDI, Soils, Standards, Soil map, soils, NCSS, Soils Survey,

+FGDC-STD-006 Soil Data Standard
+======================
 FGDC-STD-006 Soil Geographic Data Standard
-======================

 .. note:: This standard was approved by the FGDC in 1997.